 - Visits to the Aircraft Maintenance Organization

 - Mentoring for gaining employment

 There is no minimum educational requirement to train for a helicopter pilot licence.

 - Work in the English Language

 - Work with basic math

-- Obtain a Transport Canada Medical: Category 1 for a Commercial Licence or Category 3 for a Private Licence
+- Prior to starting obtain a Transport Canada Medical: Category 1 for a Commercial Licence or Category 3 for a Private Licence

 - 14 years of age or older to start training

 - 17 years of age or older to hold a Private Helicopter Pilot Licence

 - 18 years of age or older to hold a Commercial Helicopter Pilot Licence